 We all cried when we were babies.
 But now that we're adults, many of us often try to hold back our tears in the belief that crying -- particularly at work or in public -- is seen as a sign of weakness, or as something to be ashamed of.
 But is it?
 Or is the act of shedding tears actually healthy?

 The Verdict: Shedding tears can be good for your health -- especially in the right setting

 Having a good cry can sometimes be just...

 However, if you spend a significant amount of time in more than one state, we recommend that you complete the advance directives for all the states involved.
 It will be easier to have your advance directives honored if they are the ones with which the medical facility is familiar.

 How can I change what is in my advance directives?

 An advance directive remains in effect until you revoke it.
 If you complete a new advance directive, it invalidates the previous one.
 For this reason you should review your advance directives periodically to ensure that they still reflect your wishes.
 If you want to change anything in an advance directive once you have completed it, you should complete a new document.

 Do I need a lawyer to prepare advance directives?

+Read all of the instructions carefully to ensure that your document is witnessed properly and that you have included all of the necessary information.
 It might be wise to ask someone else to look over the documents for you to be sure that you have filled them out correctly.